Dflexcee/APPLE-WEB-CLONE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-  I am Wilfried Canirinka.
+  I am dflexcee.
 I am part of the Microverse Project and I did this page according to the required specifications.

 ### Build With